funcompbio/practical4/practical4.md

 literal that started with double quotes, it found the end of line before finding the closing pair of double quotes.

+## A cryptic syntax error

-Another error, a bit more dificult to understand occurs if in the Python program `add.py` we remove the last character `)` from the third line:
+An error slightly more dificult to identify occurs if in the Python program `add.py` we remove the last character `)` from the third line:

 ```